-Where the Regulation requires the use of standard quantification methods to quantify greenhouse gas emissions from an activity those standard quantification methods are set out in the chart in Section 4 of this Guideline.
+Where the Regulation requires the use of standard quantification methods to quantify greenhouse gas emissions from an activity, those standard quantification methods are set out in the chart in Section 4 of this Guideline.

-The Regulation also provides for the use of best alternative quantification methods for reports submitted in certain years.
+Ontario Regulation 452/09 and Ontario Regulation 143/16 also provided for the use of best alternative quantification methods for reports submitted in certain years.
 Section 3 of the Guideline sets out these best alternative quantification methods.